-This genera of non-native aquatic plants are known to proliferate and impact the beneficial
+This genera of non-native aquatic plants are known to proliferate and impact the beneficial uses of the waterbody.
+Fragments of these plants are known to establish and grow new units.

 Floating Vegetation

 Typical genera are: Azolla, Lemna, and Wolffia